November 2016, part five - Beppu

 Supplies for the road: water, tea, omelette in a bun, chocolate twist, banana and pringles

 Beppu concluded our trip to Kyushu.
-We didn't include for example Kumamoto or Nagasaki (next time...) and our next destination was Hiroshima.
+We didn't manage to visit Kumamoto or Nagasaki, but there is always next time...
+Following destination was Hiroshima.

-Since photos won't do it justice, I'm adding a video from monkey hell in Beppu.
-Part 6 - Hiroshima.
+Since photos won't do it justice, I'm adding a video from monkey hell in Beppu at the end.

 Komentáre